 ThingSpeak has great integration with Matlab.
 So if you like processing, visualizing, and analyzing data using Matlab tools, then it is the right place to go.
-Matlab is commercial software, this might be a limitation at some degree.
+Matlab is commercial software.
+This might be a limitation to some degree.

-There are many beautiful applications built using Matlab and ThingSpeek, including computer vision based traffic analysis with Raspberry and many more with Arduino, and ESP8266.
+Many beautiful applications built using Matlab and ThingSpeek, including computer vision-based traffic analysis with Raspberry and many more with Arduino and ESP8266.